Disney parks thrive in second quarter and it adds 1.4 million new streaming subscribers

 Disney+ and Hulu subscriptions totaled 180.7 million, up 2.5 million from the first quarter.

-The Moana franchise also drives traffic at Disney's theme parks, with meet and greets with characters at theme parks and on cruise ships and the Journey of Water at Epcot at Walt Disney World in Orlando, Florida.
+The Moana franchise also drives traffic at Disney's properties, with character meet and greets at theme parks and on cruise ships and the Journey of Water at Epcot at Walt Disney World in Orlando, Florida.

 The Experiences division, which includes Disney's six global theme parks, its cruise line, merchandise and videogame licensing, reported operating income rose 9% to $2.5 billion.
 Operating income climbed 13% at domestic parks.
 Operating income dropped 23% for international parks and Experiences, due to softness at its Shanghai and Hong Kong theme parks.

-Disney also announced Wednesday that it will build its seventh theme park in Abu Dhabi.
+Disney also announced Wednesday that it will build a seventh theme park in Abu Dhabi.
 The waterfront resort will be located on Yas Island and be Disney’s seventh theme park.

 The theme park will be built and run by the developer Miral, with Disney licensing its intellectual property for the project and providing development and management services, according to a regulatory filing.
 Disney, which won’t provide any capital, will earn royalties based on the project’s revenues and will also earn service fees.